sjgarland/YeomanGuide/Notes/Tools/Office365.md

 Use <http://transparent.imageonline.co/> to make the background transparent.

 Duplicate, rename, and resize each `png` file to create the required `icon-16.png`, `icon-32.png`, `icon-80.png`, as well as the recommended `icon-64.png` for Mac OS X.  Skip the other recommended, but optional sizes: 20px, 24px, 40px, 48px.

+## Issues with Microsoft Office 365 add-ins

+Microsoft provides very poor support for using the model-view-controller design pattern to develop add-ins.
+It blurs the boundaries between the components of this pattern.

+Microsoft's architecture for COM add-ins is based on WPF, the Windows Presentation Framework.
+In WPF, views are written in XAML, the Extensible Application Markup Language, and the behavior behind the views (i.e., the model and the controllers) is described using a combination of hand-written and compile-generated C# (or Visual Basic) code).

+Microsoft's architecture for Javascript add-ins is more cumbersome.
+The behavior of a taskpane can be defined using the model-view-controller design pattern, but that approach cannot be extended to the entire add-in.

+- There is no good way for different tasks panes, or a task pane and a ribbon command, to interact with the same model.
+Each task pane and ribbon command is processed in a separate process, and these processes do not share any state.
+- The view presented by the ribbon is defined in a single monolithic XML manifest.
+This is a step backwards from the more flexible customizations possible with XAML.
+- The view presented by the ribbon is severely constrained, and using the manifest to describe that view is very tedious.
+See a separate list of [comments about the manifest](../Issues/Manifest.md).